SchynsLab/medusa/docs/api/python.md

 ## [`medusa.io`](./python/io/index)

-The `io` module contains some code to make processing, reading, and writing videos easier, implemented in the `VideoData` class.
+The `io` module contains some code to make processing, reading, and writing videos easier, implemented in the `VideoLoader` class.
 It also contains the `EpochsArray` class, a subclass of the [MNE EpochsArray](https://mne.tools/stable/generated/mne.EpochsArray.html), which allows you to read in epoched data from Medusa and save it as an MNE-compatible FIF file.